TristinRohr/Find-My-Brewey/README.md

 2. **Explore Brewery Details:**
    - Click on a brewery name to view more details.
-   - Explore the brewery's address, contact information, hours of operation, and more.
+   - Explore the brewery's //add which details are being generated

 3. **Favorite**
     -Add breweries to your favorites so you can plan ahead.

+4. **Turn off Ad-Blockers**
+   - The API's fetch will be blocked by Ad-Blockers

 ## Contributing